erdos/uclj/README.md

 ### Build

-You will need [Leiningen](https://leiningen.org/) to build the application.
+You can also build the binary yourself.
+You will need [Leiningen](https://leiningen.org/) and [GraalVM](https://www.graalvm.org/downloads/) to build the application.
 Set the `GRAALVM_HOME` environment variable and run the `build-graal.sh` script.

 ### Benchmarks